axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

    -  To add multiple languages to the favorite process display names, you need to create the "AppInfo/SupportedLanguages" CMS entry which defines how many languages your application supports.
-See "Language settings" below for details.
+See :ref:`Language settings` below for details.

 .. _howto-delete-a-process-as-a-user-favorite: